wallyreport/wallyreport.github.io/food/breakfest/Granola.Versatile.md

 - Take the baking sheet out and turn everything over
 - Bake for another 10 to 15 minutes
 - Take out of the oven and let cool
-- Mix in raisins and shreaded coconut
+- Mix in raisins and shredded coconut